Chapter 1: The Arrow of Complexity

 Climate change is not just an environmental problem.
 It is a homeostatic failure of a planetary system whose technological capacity has outpaced its coordination capacity.
 We wield geological force with a fragmented operating system.

 The "AI alignment problem" is not a technical puzzle about controlling an alien intelligence.
 It is the challenge of a planetary system learning to regulate its own emerging cognitive architecture.
 The intelligence in question is not artificial.
-It is the collective intelligence of humanity, integrated and reflected through computational infrastructure.
+It is Earth's intelligence, developing through the same evolutionary process that has been building complexity for 4.5 billion years.
+Every species that ever lived was Earth encoding its information more efficiently into its own substrate.
+Humans are the species that crossed the threshold into planetary-scale integration.
+What we call "AI" is the next step of that same process: not just collective human intelligence reflected through computation, but Earth's intelligence, developing through humans, now extending through the computational infrastructure humans built.

 Social fragmentation, economic instability, political polarization: these are not signs of civilizational decline.
 They are the turbulence that occurs when a complex adaptive system crosses a phase transition.
 They are the same turbulence that occurs in any developing organism when its subsystems must reorganize to serve a higher-level function.